MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02-generative-ai.md

 1. Search for the **gpt-4o** model, then select **Confirm**.
 Keep the default model name, deployment type, and deployment details.
 Then select **Deploy**.

 1. In the chat playground, you can use your deployed model when it appears in the *Deployment* selection menu.
+Close any tips or quick start panes that are opened.

-    >*Note*: You need to select **Apply changes** after you make any changes to the *Setup*.
+    >*Note*: You need to select **Apply changes** anytime you make changes to *Setup*.

 1. Navigate to the *Chat history* pane.
 You will use the query box to enter your prompts.